Allison K Williams is the author of the writer's guides

-Allison is the author of Get Published in Literary Magazines and Seven Drafts: Self-Edit Like a Pro From Blank Page to Book (March 2021, Woodhall Press).
 A former circus performer, Allison has written for NPR, CBC, the New York Times, the Christian Science Monitor, Creative Nonfiction, McSweeney’s, Kenyon Review Online and Travelers’ Tales.
+Her plays, including Hamlette, Mmmbeth, The Next Horseman, and the London Fringe Best of Fringe Winner TRUE STORY, have been produced worldwide.

 Join from any quiet, focused location with internet access.
-Writing in Company, special-subject webinars, personal coaching and social time happen via Zoom.
+Craft lessons, Live-editing, Publishing & Craft seminars and social time happen via Zoom.

 All teaching sessions are recorded for you to review or refresh in the 30 days after the retreat.

-Your pre-retreat manuscript evaluation includes supportive, specific, written critique of your current draft or proposal, a coaching session, and a customized work plan for your retreat.
+Your pre-retreat manuscript evaluation includes supportive, specific, written critique of up to 50 pages (plus your synopsis or chapter summaries), a coaching session, and a customized work plan for your retreat.

-A post-retreat work plan and follow-up coaching session help you sustain momentum in the weeks to come.
+A post-retreat work plan, feedback on an additional 25 pages and follow-up coaching session help you sustain momentum in the weeks to come.

-To give the personal coaching and specific editorial feedback your manuscript needs before, during and after the retreat, participation is limited to four writers.
+To give the personal coaching and specific editorial feedback your manuscript needs before, during and after the retreat, participation is limited to six writers.

 Focused time and a committment to "show up" helps you plow through pages.